3.5M

 Download and rate our podcast here.

-On this week's Money Matters, before taking your calls, Scott and Pat discuss the hidden benefits of Health Savings Accounts.
+On this week's Money Matters, Scott and Pat discuss the reasons why America’s rapidly growing debt could hurt retirees.

 Ask a question by clicking here, or email Scott and Pat at questions@moneymatters.com.